VTrans-Rail/inspection-processing/M&B Culverts Processing.md

   - These are both Yes/No fields
   - Remove `WARNING DEVICE` column when done
 - Re-order the fields to reflect the order they appear on the inspection sheet

+#####Removed:
+1. VAL Update - not noted on any sheet
+2. Culvert # - not noted on any sheet

+#####Changed:
+1. Length - in word doc, but still needs typed in blue for some sheets
+2. Insp Date - in word doc (blue to green)
+3. VAL Station - in word doc (blue to green)

 The new order: